U.S. exports fill Asia's LNG demand gap as market tightens

-SINGAPORE (Reuters) - U.S. liquefied natural gas exporters are sending tankers to Asia to fill a gap in the region's demand as markets have tightened more-than-expected on surging consumption in China and Pakistan, and because of Australia's struggles to ramp up production.
+SINGAPORE, Jan 20 (Reuters) - U.S. liquefied natural gas exporters sending tankers to Asia to fill a gap in the region's demand as markets have tightened more-than-expected on surging consumption in China and Pakistan as well as Australia's continuing struggles to ramp up scheduled production.

 The U.S. LNG exports are coming from Cheniere Energy's Sabine Pass, Louisiana, facility that opened last year as the first U.S. export terminal outside Alaska.

-They included the first-ever U.S. shale gas going to South Korea, which arrived this month and was bought by South Korea's private gas company SK E&S Co.

-U.S. spot natural gas costs just $3.21 per million British thermal units (mmBtu), while Asian spot LNG prices have soared over 80 percent since June last year to almost $10 per mmBtu.
+U.S. spot natural gas GT-HH-IDX costs just $3.21 per million British thermal units (mmBtu), while Asian spot LNG prices LNG-AS have soared over 80 percent since June last year to almost $10 per mmBtu.

 "This run up in prices definitely took everyone by surprise.
 In mid-2016, I don't think anyone expected LNG prices to double to reach $10 per mmBtu," said Chong Zhi Xin, principal Asia LNG analyst at consultants Wood Mackenzie.
 "Cheniere definitely did well (out of filling the supply gap), as they have been selling on a spot basis."